Upper bounds for integrated information: Upper bounds for relation integrated information

 Any mechanism $m$ with its maximally irreducible cause and effect purviews defines a causal distinction $d(m) = (z^*(m), \varphi_d(m) )$, where $ z^*(m) = \left( z^*_c(m), z^*_e(m) \right)$ contains the maximally irreducible cause and effect purviews in their maximal states.

 Causal relations are defined over subsets of the causal distinctions.
-If we define the set of all the valid distinctions of a candidate system as $\mathcal{D}$, a subset of distinctions $\boldsymbol{d} \subseteq \mathcal{D}$ forms a relation if the cause purview, the effect purview, or both the cause and the effect purviews of each distinction overlap over the same units in the same states.
+If we define the set of all the valid distinctions of a candidate system as $\mathcal{D}$, a subset of distinctions $\boldsymbol{d} \subseteq \mathcal{D}$ forms a relation if the cause purview, the effect purview, or both the cause and the effect purviews of each distinction overlap over the same units in the same states\footnote{We use bold face to represent sets of distinctions, e.g., $\boldsymbol{d}$. $|\boldsymbol{d}|$ is the number of distinctions in the relation.}.
 This definition includes the special case of a self-relation where the cause and effect purviews of the same distinction overlap congruently over a set of units.
 This means a system consisting of $N$ units can potentially contain as many as $2^{2^N-1} - 1$ causal relations.
 Any nonempty subset of units can define a distinction and any nonempty subset of distinctions can potentially define a relation.
 Here we discuss the bound on the integrated information of a single relation and the sum of relations' integrated information, given a bound on the sum of distinctions' integrated information.
 This makes the analysis in this section mostly independent of the results in the previous sections, as the final results holds for any bound on the sum of distinctions' integrated information.

-In \cite{Albantakis2022IntegratedTerms}, it is shown that we can write the relation integrated information of a set of distinctions $\boldsymbol{d} \subseteq \mathcal{D}$ with $|\boldsymbol{d}| \geq 2$ as:
+In \cite{Albantakis2023IntegratedTerms}, it is shown that we can write the relation integrated information of a set of distinctions $\boldsymbol{d} \subseteq \mathcal{D}$ with $|\boldsymbol{d}| \geq 2$ as: